 Even worse, many hot mess mom traits can stem from depression or other mental health issues.
 The label hot mess mom needs to die out.

 When tragedy and misfortune occur in your life and there is a sense of helplessness.
 Now imagine if you are strong and healthy mentally.
-Then life shits on you.
+Then life craps on you.
 Your husband cheats on you.
 Or you are in a car accident and it totals your car.
 Then when you finally catch your breath something else happens?
 Like an illness or a death.
 How that would impact you?
-I bet you would lose your shit.

 For a long time hot mess was a backhanded compliment.
 Then somehow some people latched onto it as a term of endearment.
 As if it were funny.

 I am what you would call a hot mess mom.
-If you stopped by unannounced, I would be in my pajamas with my messy bun and a messy house.
+If you stopped by unannounced, I would be in my pajamas or workout clothes with my messy bun and a messy house.
 What you may not see is I’m trying.

 That’s the thing about the hot mess mom you don’t know what’s going on in her personal life!
 Someone's outward appearance can give you a glimpse of what is going on behind closed doors.
-Or perhaps I think it's ok to wear my PJ's and I think messy hair is cute.
 It is not ok to label someone based on how they look.
 That is rude and offensive.

 It is also harmful.
 You are unaware of what someone thinks.
 A comment about the mom at drop off with the wrinkled and stained clothes could hurt.
 She could wear something clean but perhaps she has no help at home and is behind on laundry.
 Or is suffering from depression.